vemonet/nanopub-rs/docs/use_rust.md

-# 🦀 Use with Rust
+# 🦀 Use from Rust

 You can use the Rust crate to easily sign, publish, or check a Nanopub: